JML-Sites/service/contact.md

 > I strongly perfer cash, however I can take checks in dire circumstances.

 Would you travel to Kona or Waiamea for my job?
-> I can, you'll have to pay for the gas, however.
+> I can, however you'll have to pay for the gas.
 > I work in Keaua, Pahoa, and Hilo with no extra cost.

 Would you travel to another island for my job?